Keepnet Labs Logo

 Email breaches are a rising and severe risk in today's digital world.
 Cybercriminals, armed with advanced techniques, are threatening the security of email communications across all sectors, from small and medium businesses (SMBs) to large enterprises, government agencies, and hospitals.
 These attacks target everyone, from C-level executives to IT security personnel.
 It's estimated that these breaches have caused losses of $10.5 trillion annually, affecting nearly 70% of organizations worldwide.
 Therefore, we must focus on reducing these threats and preparing for future ones.

-Attack simulation, encompassing techniques like penetration testing and red teaming, is essential for identifying vulnerabilities within organizational systems.
+Breach and attack simulation, encompassing techniques like penetration testing and red teaming, is essential for identifying vulnerabilities within organizational systems.
 However, if not executed properly, these simulations can introduce significant cybersecurity risks, leading to financial loss, operational disruptions, and reputational damage.

-In 2020, the FBI received nearly 2,500 ransomware complaints, with reported losses exceeding $29 million.
+• In 2020, the FBI received nearly 2,500 ransomware complaints, with reported losses exceeding $29 million.

-In July 2024, a faulty update from CrowdStrike's security software affected 8.5 million Microsoft Windows devices, causing widespread operational disruptions, including flight cancellations and delays in surgeries.
+• In July 2024, a faulty update from CrowdStrike's security software affected 8.5 million Microsoft Windows devices, causing widespread operational disruptions, including flight cancellations and delays in surgeries.

-In 2017, the Austrian aerospace firm FACC AG was defrauded of €42 million through a cyber attack, leading to the dismissal of both the CFO and CEO and causing significant reputational harm.
+• In 2017, the Austrian aerospace firm FACC AG was defrauded of €42 million through a cyber attack, leading to the dismissal of both the CFO and CEO and causing significant reputational harm.

-II.
 The Impact of Email Attacks

 In an increasingly interconnected world, email remains the lifeblood of corporate communication.
 On a broader scale, the impact of email attacks is felt globally.
 According to Cybersecurity Ventures, cybercrime, driven mainly by phishing and other email-based attacks, will cost the world 13.82 trillion U.S. dollars by 2028.
 These costs are direct financial losses due to theft, operational disruptions, reputational damage, and recovery efforts.

-We'll examine the prevalence and effectiveness of such threats.
 A startling statistic reveals that 82% of soft threats bypass secure gateway solutions.
 This demonstrates a glaring issue within traditional security architectures, as they cannot counter advanced threats that evade detection.
 As cybercriminals continue to evolve, a robust defense strategy is critical.

 This WannaCry ransomware attack was initially spread through phishing emails, affecting over 200,000 computers across 150 countries.
 The economic damage caused by WannaCry was estimated at $4 billion.